larrygao001/MCI_Analysis/README.md

 # MCI_Analysis
-The MCI analysis toolkit contains a python program to process formatted .csv files that contains acceleration data and detect MCI suggestive abnormal movement patterns.
+The MCI analysis toolkit contains a python program to process formatted .csv files with acceleration data to detect MCI suggestive abnormal movement patterns.